Gun Violence Prevention

 What I am Doing for You

-I'm a cosponsor of H.R.
-4240, the Public Safety and Second Amendment Rights Protection Act of 2017.
-This bipartisan bill would expand the federal background check system to cover all commercial firearm sales, including those at gun shows, over the internet, or in classified ads, while also incentivizing states to provide more accurate and complete information to the national background check database.
-(I cosponsored this as H.R.
-1217 in the 114th Congress and as H.R.
+I'm an original co-sponsor of H.R.
+8, the Bipartisan Background Checks Act of 2019.
+This bipartisan bill would expand the federal background check system to cover all firearm sales, including those at gun shows, over the internet, or in classified ads, while also incentivizing states to provide more accurate and complete information to the national background check database.
+(I cosponsored similar bills as H.R.
+4240 in the 115th Congress, H.R.
+1217 in the 114th Congress and H.R.
 1565 in the 113th Congress.)

 I'm an original cosponsor of H.R.
-5087, the Assault Weapons Ban of 2018.
+1296, the Assault Weapons Ban of 2019.
 This bill would ban certain assault weapons, similar to existing California law, and ban ammunition feeding devices holding more than 10 rounds.
 (I cosponsored this as H.R.
-4269 in the 114th Congress and as H.R.
+5087 in the 115th Congress, H.R.
+4269 in the 114th Congress, and H.R.
 437 in the 113th Congress.)